sweet-security/candystore/README.md

 The default parameters (chosen by simulations) are of shards with 64 rows, each with 512 entries.
 The chances of collisions with these parameters are minimal, and they allow for ~90% utilization of the shard, while requiring relatively small header tables (32K entries, taking up 384KB).
 With the expected 90% utilization, you should be expect to hold 29.5K keys per shard.
-For a shardm file of 64MB, that's 0.6% overhead.
+For a shard file of 64MB, that's 0.6% overhead.

 Because the data structure is a hash table rather than a search tree, insertion, lookup and removal are all O(1) operations.